-The North Harrow Stroke Group is a relatively new venture.
-It was first launched in October 2012 as part of a community initiative by the Methodist Charity, MHA.
+The North Harrow Stroke Group was first launched in October 2012 as part of a community initiative by the Methodist Charity, MHA.
 In 2014 it was adopted by the North Harrow Methodist Church in whose premises the group has met since it started.
 Its founder and leader, Gordon, was motivated to set up a group as a result of personal experience of some of the challenges his father-in-law faced as he struggled to recover from a stroke a few years earlier.
 Despite advances in medical care and services, there still seems to be a need for more ongoing social support and an opportunity to keep abreast of what is available to those recovering from a stroke, as well as for their families and carers.

 The group is affiliated to the Stroke Association and has established links with its local coordinator as well as with Harrow Council’s Stroke Services, the Stroke Unit at Northwick Park Hospital and some of the local GP services through visiting speakers, presentations and networking.